The Best Drugstore Moisturizers of 2026, According to a Dermatologist

 AmLactin Daily Moisturizing Lotion review best drugstore body moisturizer

-Best for: Keratosis pilaris (KP), rough/bumpy skin, crepiness
+Best for: Keratosis pilaris (KP), rough or bumpy skin, crepiness

 Key ingredients: 12% lactic acid, glycerin